hexaxsoftwares/houx.js/README.md

   }
 }
 ```
-Another optional native way of encapsulating your ui is by using the template option, e.g
+Another optional native and simple way of encapsulating your ui is by using the template option, e.g

 ```javascript
 let app={